-As you travel through life, you may be challenged to try to define what is true or truth in terms of what is true about the universe, life, the world and you.
-When you start to question and explore for yourself, there is so much conflicting information out there that it is difficult to determine what is truth, especially when it comes to spirituality.
+As you travel through life, you may be challenged to try to define what is true or truth in terms of the universe, life, the world and you.
+When you start to question and explore for yourself, there is so much conflicting information out there that it is difficult to determine what is true, especially when it comes to spirituality.

 The topic of truth or reality is a huge topic in itself.
-To determine what is ultimately truth, and what is truth in spirituality, we must first explore what truth is, the different types of truth and how truth can be viewed and determined.
-Only then can you create parameters that may help you determine what universal and spiritual truth, or in fact any kind of truth really is for you.
+To determine what is the ultimate truth, and what is truth in spirituality, we must first explore what truth is, the different types of truth and how truth can be viewed and determined.
+Only then can you create parameters that may help you determine what universal and spiritual truth, or any kind of truth is for you.

 What Is Truth?

 Truth often used to mean being a fact or something that is known or certain.
-Determining what is fact is dependent on how we define, identify and distinguish truth.
+Determining what is a fact is dependent on how we define, identify and distinguish the truth.

 It is one of the central topics of philosophy and a huge topic that we can only touch on here.

-Determining truth requires a criterion with which to measure truth against.
+Determining truth requires a criterion with which to measure truth.
 The challenge in defining the criterion comes down to the logic and rationale that is used, the parameters that are selected to measure truth, and from whose perspective it is viewed.

 Spiritual truth is the truth or the facts that answer these questions about you, me, the collective, the world, and the universe with certainty.

-Absolute truth is something that is unchangeable and defined and exists at all times and all places.
+Absolute truth is unchangeable and defined and exists at all times and places.
 It is always true no matter what, regardless of how it is being viewed.

-Logically as humans, we require some absolute truth but there are some that will argue against it to say it does not exist because the language and words and meanings we use are all constructed by humans and do not exist without humans.
+Logically as humans, we require some absolute truth but some will argue against it to say it does not exist because the language and words and meanings we use are all constructed by humans and do not exist without humans.